-Earth has a huge reservoir of carbon dioxide because carbon is the basic building block of every organic material.
-The majority of the carbon is found the oceans (71 %), and some extent in the earth’s crust and the rest of the amount is found within the living organisms.
-Some of the material goods that we use in our day to day life also has carbon.
-Our atmosphere hardly has 1% of the total carbon.
-The carbon is not a constant element, but it undergoes a cyclic change . one of the examples of the carbon cycle is shown in the image below.
+Earth is a reservoir of a huge amount of carbon in various forms.
+This is because, carbon is the basic building block of every organic material.
+The majority of the carbon is found the oceans (71 %), and some amount in the earth’s crust and the rest of the amount is found within the living organisms.
+Some of the material goods that we use in our day-to-day life also has carbon, for example, diamond and graphite.
+Our atmosphere hardly holds 1% of the total carbon.
+Nevertheless, there is no stable form for carbon, instead, it undergoes a cyclic change from one form to another as shown in the image below.

 Carbon cycle source-earthobservatory.nasa.gov

-Some of the ways in which carbons moves across various forms are:
+Some of the ways in which carbons moves in various forms are:

-2. Combustion: Through burning, the wood, fossils and wastes will be degraded, so that the solid carbon is converted into co2 gas.
+2. Combustion: Through burning the wood, fossils and wastes will be degraded.
+By this method, the solid carbon is converted into co2 gas.

-5. Cellular respiration: This is a very common way of conversion.
-The animals eat plants to consume organic carbon (carbohydrates) and these organic molecules will be broken down in the body systems during the process of cellular respiration that ultimately releases energy, water, and carbon dioxide.
-Again this carbon dioxide will be returned to the atmosphere during the gaseous exchange.
+5. Cellular respiration: This is a very common way of conversion of carbon in which animals eat plants to consume organic carbon (carbohydrates) and these organic molecules will be broken down in the animal`s body systems with the help of cellular respiration.
+Ultimately, animals release the energy, water, and carbon dioxide.
+Furthermore, the same carbon dioxide is returned to the atmosphere during the gaseous exchange.

 6. Precipitation of co2: Co2 Present in the atmosphere gets precipitated into solid carbonates in the ocean sediments.